 Usli (or sundal) is a famous south Indian dish.
 It is a simple stir-fry made with legumes and a handful of spices.
 The most common forms of usli are green moong (mung bean), black chana (chickpeas), dried peas, black-eyed beans, kidney beans, and peanuts.

 Also called hesaru kaalu usli in Kannada, this simple snack is ready in less than 30 minutes (with 10 minutes of hands-on time) if you have soaked the green moong.
 It is also served as a side along with meals.
 This dish is also made during festivals.
 There are many variations to make this dish and can be made with or without onions.
 My recipe here uses onions.

 Read on for ingredients, useful tips, and step-by-step instructions to make this healthy and delicious snack.

 Green Moong/Mung Beans

-You can use either sprouted mung or unsprouted ones – tastes great either way.
+You can use either sprouted mung or unsprouted ones to make usli – tastes great either way.
 Add it as sides to your dinner or have it as a healthy snack.

 Green moong: This is also called mung bean and is the key ingredient.

 Coconut oil: I prefer to may this dish with coconut oil, but it can be replaced with any cooking oil of your choice.